daemianmack/judge-thredd/README.md

 # Testing

-There is a broken unit test included as a means of further illustrating what one approach might produce.
+There is a failing unit test included as a starting point.

+`lein test`